Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (a) Whether sufficient reasonable measures have been taken to ensure the health and welfare of any at-risk individual;

-(b) Whether a thorough administrative investigation has been conducted consistent with the standards set forth in this rule;
+(b) Whether a thorough administrative investigation or administrative review has been conducted consistent with the standards set forth in this rule;

-(c) Whether the team, including the county board and provider, collaborated on developing preventive measures to address the causes and contributing factors;
+(c) Whether the team, including the county board and provider, collaborated on developing a prevention plan to address the causes and contributing factors;

-(d) Whether the county board has ensured that preventive measures have been implemented to prevent recurrence;
+(d) Whether the county board has ensured the prevention plan was implemented to prevent recurrence;

-(e) Whether the incident is part of a pattern or trend as flagged through the incident tracking system requiring some additional action; and
+(e) Whether the incident is part of a pattern or trend as flagged through the Ohio incident tracking and monitoring system requiring some additional action; and

 (f) Whether all requirements set forth in statute or rule have been satisfied.

-(1) By January thirty-first of each year, a provider shall conduct an in-depth review and analysis of trends and patterns of major unusual incidents occurring during the preceding calendar year and compile an annual report which contains:
+(1) An agency provider will conduct, for each county in which the agency provider delivered services, an in-depth review and analysis of trends and patterns of major unusual incidents occurring during the preceding calendar year and compile an annual report which contains:

 (a) Date of review;